 A suffocating atmosphere

 In this scenario, Camille is a dark character, who does not follow Wind Gap rules and traditions.
-However, despite the addictions, Amy Adams’s craftmanship in acting unveils equivalent deep humanity.
-“There is a lot about her that is complicated and dark, and yet, in playing Camille, I’ve never felt dirty.
+However, despite the addictions, Amy Adams’s craftmanship in acting unveils equivalent deep humanity: “There is a lot about her that is complicated and dark – she said in an Hbo featurette – and yet, in playing Camille, I’ve never felt dirty.
 I just felt so human”.